 Videos will be uploaded to YouTube, then shared here, on the website.

-Create your video in any format - just make certain it answers the question: “What Does Reconciliation Mean to Me?”, is two to five minutes in length, and addresses one of the themes of transforming knowing, doing, connecting, or being.
+Create your video in any format - just make certain it answers the quest: "What does Reconciliation Mean to Me?", is three to five minutes in length, and addresses one of the themes of transforming knowing, doing, connecting or being.
 Examples are available below.
 Complete the media release form so we are able to share your creation and then submit the form and your video below.

 Yvonne Poitras Pratt